HenryKim12/JavaFit/README.md

 # Phase 4: Task 2

+Sample of adding a fitness goal then removing it afterwards:

 Tue Aug 09 16:03:41 PDT 2022
 - eat more food added to list of fitness goals!